khulnasoft-lab/design.khulnasoft.com/contents/components/tabs.md

 ### When not to use

 - If content from multiple tabs should be viewed at the same time, consider using an [accordion](/components/accordion) instead.
+- If content is part of a flow, consider using the [path](/components/path) component instead.
 - Avoid confusing tabs with navigation.
 Tabs help users remain in the same context; use [navigation](/regions/navigation) for changing context.

 ### Behavior